aflashyrhetoric/aflashyrhetoric.github.io/content/posts/coding.md

 I want to explore the reason they gave for not learning — that _it’s too hard_.

 To be clear: I’m not going to try and say that coding is a walk in the park.
-A newbie cannot manage Facebook’s back-end systems.
-Obviously.
-Every programmer I know, myself included, worked very hard to untangle and understand the abstract concepts of programming, computer science, and development.
-Coding is most certainly _not easy_.

-**But it’s probably easier than you think**.
+It's not something you pick up on a weekend.
+Coding is most certainly _not easy_. **But getting started is easier than you may think**.
 And that’s what important.

 ### True Story Time!